Julio Castillo Narváez: Death

 Shortly before his murder, Narváez and another journalist had received threatening messages, and the show had been vandalized after Narváez accused regional council member Herbert Jimenez Urquiaga of a suspected real estate business deal.
 Following the acts of vandalism, local police were contacted in a plea for protection of the premises and hosts, however, the request was declined.
 Having regularly received death threats, he continued to criticize the local government.

 On May 3, 2011, Castillo was shot six times by four men during lunch at a restaurant.
 Despite the public nature of his murder, his assailants escaped immediate capture.

 Irina Bokova, the director-general of UNESCO, condemned Castillo's slaying: "This crime is an attack on the basic human right of journalists and citizens to speak their mind and hold free debates about issues that concern them.
 The tragedy of this killing is made all the more poignant for occurring on a day dedicated to the celebration of press freedom.
 I urge the authorities to investigate this killing and bring its culprits to justice.”

 Despite the pressure applied by UNESCO and NGOs, no progress has been made in the case.
-However, there have been two additional shootings, one of them with a similar motive to Castillo's murder.

-His murder was followed months later by the killing of another Peruvian journalist Pedro Alfonso Flores Silva, who worked for Channel 6 in Chimbote, on 8 September.
+Assassination of two other Peruvian journalists, one of them with a similar motive to Castillo's murder, followed some four months later.
+Journalist Pedro Alfonso Flores Silva, who worked for Channel 6 in Chimbote, was shot and killed on 8 September.

-The third broadcast host José Oquendo Reyes, of both Radio Alas Peruanas and BTV Canal 45, was killed 14 September in Pueblo Nuevo.
+The third broadcast host José Oquendo Reyes, of both Radio Alas Peruanas and BTV Canal 45, was killed on 14 September in Pueblo Nuevo.